 I was near the end of my time in Morocco.
-I struggled between plopping dead in my hotel room to count the days pass by until I left the country, or revive my adventurous spirit and keep doing what I like to do.
-The latter won, mostly because I had one last town to visit: Chefchaouen.
+I struggled between plopping dead in my hotel room to count the days pass by until I left the country, or reviving my adventurous spirit and keeping doing what I like to do.
+The latter won because I had one last town to visit: Chefchaouen.

 I had heard so many good stories about the narrow blue houses and the peaceful labyrinth-like medina of Chefchaouen that it would have been a shame to leave Morocco without visiting it.